fmshja/SEP-2---G16-Project/README.md

 ## Setting up the Main Menu Items for the Website
 Here are the instructions for setting the main menu and its menu items properly on the website.
 Before explaining the process, install all the components from the repository to the (local) Joomla server.

 ### STEP 1
 Go to the `Joomla Home Dashboard` if you are not on this page already.
 After this, click the `Menus` drop-down list open and select the `Main Menu` menu item from under it.

 ### STEP 2
 On the `Templates: Styles (Site)` page, click the `+ New` button on the upper right side of the page to add the components as menu items on the main menu.

 ### STEP 2.1
 After clicking the `+ New` button, the view should be the same as the image below.
 From the `Menu Item Type` property, select a component.
 Set the `Title` property to be the same as the component name.
 Select the `Menu` property as Main Menu and the `Status` property as Published.

-The `Access` property depends on the component:
+The `Access` property depends on the components:
 * Connecting Home: `Access` -> Public
 * Calendar, Interests, Messages, My Profile: `Access` -> Registered